czhangy/UCLA-Major-Requirements/Misc/STATS-100A/notes.md

   - Introduction

-    - If a measurement can take any value in an interval in a real line, then it is not possible to assign a probability to every point, becuase there are infinite points
+    - If a measurement can take any value in an interval in a real line, then it is not possible to assign a probability to every point, because there are infinite points
       - The `P(S)` would be greater than `1` and the axioms would not be satisfied
     - Assigning probability of `0` to each point would not make sense either, the axioms must be satisfied
     - A convention to avoid the problem is the concept of probability density function